 1. (3-4) The sign announces the judgment and humiliation of Egypt.

 a.
-My servant Isaiah has walked naked and barefoot three years as a sign and wonder against Egypt: Under the command of the LORD, Isaiah dressed in this poor and humble way for three years.
-It was a message against Egypt, because the king of Assyria would lead away the Egyptians as prisoners.
+My servant Isaiah has walked naked and barefoot three years for a sign and wonder against Egypt: Under the command of the Lord, Isaiah dressed in this poor and humble way for three years.
+It was a message against Egypt because the king of Assyria would lead away the Egyptians as prisoners.

 b.
 To the shame of Egypt: As the Assyrians took the Egyptians captive, they would humiliate them by stripping them and leading them away as prisoners.
 This would all be to the shame of Egypt.

 i.
 “So dealeth the devil with all his wretched captives, whom he driveth away hellward, naked and barefoot with their buttocks uncovered, the shame of their nakedness exposed to public view for want of the white raiment of Christ’s righteousness that they might be clothed.”
 (Trapp)

 “Then they shall be afraid and ashamed of Ethiopia their expectation and Egypt their glory.
 And the inhabitant of this territory will say in that day, ‘Surely such is our expectation, wherever we flee for help to be delivered from the king of Assyria; and how shall we escape?’”

 a.
 They shall be afraid and ashamed of Ethiopia their expectation and Egypt their glory: When God judges Ethiopia and Egypt, it will be evident how foolish it was for Judah to look to them for protection against Assyria.